International Virus Bioinformatics Meeting 2025 » Invited Speakers&Programme

 Anne Kupczok, Wageningen University, Netherlands

-17:10–17:30 Keynote Talk: Unraveling the Evolution and Transmission of Infectious Pathogens Through Integrating Phylogenomics and Machine Learning
+17:10–17:40 Keynote Talk: Unraveling the Evolution and Transmission of Infectious Pathogens Through Integrating Phylogenomics and Machine Learning

 Denise Kühnert, Robert Koch Institute, Germany

-20:00 Conference Dinner at Restaurante Doca de Santo
+20:00 Conference Dinner at Cantina LX

 Thursday – May 15.
 2025